The Best 8 Day Northern Portugal Road Trip Itinerary

 • Lisbon

 If you’re a nurse reading this, this is part of my “8 Day Vacay” series!
-A travel series aimed at nurses who are looking to take 8 days off from the hospital (with no need to take PTO) and travel to destinations both near and far.
+A travel series aimed at nurses who are looking to take 8 days off from the hospital (with no need to take PTO).
 For more information, read A Guide to the “8 Day Vacay” and How to Make the Most Out of Your “8 Day Vacay” and click here for more “8 Day Vacay” ideas

 Renting a Car in Portugal